-For more information, contact the Humanities and Social Science Division at (315) 866-0300 or toll free 1-844-GO-4-HERK, ext.
-8430.
+For more information, contact the Academic Division at (315) 866-0300, ext.
+8240 or toll free 1-844-GO-4-HERK, ext.
+8240.

 Childhood Education Areas of Concentration

 Note: Students will choose from one of four concentration areas: English, History/Social Studies, Mathematics, or Chemistry.
 Students should refer to individual curriculum guides by concentration for more information.